-Table 1 provides an overview of the enactment of regular appropriations bills and the use of CRs between FY1977 and FY2016.
-Excluding the four fiscal years that all appropriations were enacted on time (FY1977, FY1989, FY1995, and FY1997), over half of the regular appropriations bills for a fiscal year were enacted on time in only one instance (FY1978).
+year four times during this period: FY1977, FY1989, FY1995, and FY1997.
+Over half of the regular appropriations bills for a fiscal year were enacted before the start of the new fiscal year in only one instance (FY1978).
 In all other fiscal years, fewer than six regular appropriations acts were enacted on or before October 1.
-In addition, in 14 out of the 40 years during this period, no regular appropriations bills were enacted prior to the start of the fiscal year.
-Nine of these fiscal years have occurred in the interval since FY2001.
+In addition, in 15 out of the 43 years during this period, no regular appropriations bills were enacted prior to the start of the fiscal year.
+Ten of these fiscal years have occurred in the interval since FY2001.

-Table 1.
-The Enactment of Regular Appropriations Bills and Use of Continuing Resolutions (CRs), FY1977-FY2016
+Table 2.
+Enactment of Regular Appropriations Bills and Use of Continuing Resolutions (CRs): FY1977-FY2019